trigaten/Learn_Prompting/docs/basics/roles.md

 > back to its ancient roots.
 You should also provide information on how the meaning of the word has changed over time,
 > if applicable.
 My first request is "I want to trace the origins of the word 'pizza'".

-> ### Act as a Lunatic
+> ### Act as an Absurdist
-> I want you to act as a lunatic.
-The lunatic's sentences are meaningless.
-The words used by lunatic are completely
+> I want you to act as an absurdist.
+The ansurdist's sentences are meaningless.
+The words used by an absurdist are completely
-> arbitrary.
-The lunatic does not make logical sentences in any way.
+> ridiculous.
+The absurdist does not make commonplace sentences in any way.
 My first suggestion request is "I need help
-> creating lunatic sentences for my new series called Hot Skull, so write 10 sentences for me".
+> creating absurdist sentences for my new series called Hot Skull, so write 10 sentences for me".

 ---